Start With Success—Buy a Law Practice

-An increasing popular way for lawyers to grow or diversify their practices is by strategically purchasing the practice of other lawyers.
-“Strategic” is the key word here, as you must be smart about which practices you consider purchasing and how much you pay for the practice you decide upon.
+An increasingly popular way for lawyers to grow or diversify their practices is by strategically purchasing other lawyers' practices.
+“Strategic” is the key word here, as you must be smart about which practices you consider purchasing and how much you are willing to pay.

-Lawyers looking to take a smart leap to build their practice should seriously consider buying the practice of a retiring attorney.
+Whether you are looking to establish yourself in practice or expand your existing practice, you should seriously consider buying the practice of a retiring attorney.
 Buying an existing legal practice has its advantages:

 Often, new or inexperienced lawyers worry about the cost of purchasing a legal practice.
 The truth is that buying a practice may not be as expensive or risky as you think.
 Indeed, the seller may choose to:

-If you are considering buying a law practice, work with attorney Roy Ginsburg.
-He has 10-plus years of experience working as a strategic advisor to solo practitioners and small law firms across the country.
-He also has 30-plus years of experience actively practicing law himself.
-If you’d like more information, pick up the phone and call Roy at (612) 812-4500 or send over a quick email inquiry.
+If you are considering buying a law practice, but need help finding a practice, arriving at a fair price, or structuring the deal, attorney Roy Ginsburg can help.
+Roy has over 15 years of experience working as a strategic advisor to solo practitioners and small law firms across the country, and over 35 years of experience as a practicing attorney.
+To get the help you need to confidently purchase a law practice, call Roy today at (612) 524-5837 or connect online.